Deep Sky (horse): 2008

 Deep Sky raced six times and finally won for the first time at the end of January 2008.
 Deep Sky also bested the horse Katsutoshi two races afterwards, but neither was able to win.
-However, Deep Sky won in Mainichi Hai at the end of March 2008, allowing entryin the NHK Mile Cup which is one of the big races for a three-year-old horse.
+However, Deep Sky won in Mainichi Hai at the end of March 2008, allowing entry in the NHK Mile Cup which is one of the big races for a three-year-old horse.

 Deep Sky entered the NHK Mile Cup on schedule.
 Deep Sky ran through the inside, and by the last straight overtook Black Shell.
-Deep Sky was then entered in Tokyo Yūshun which was a race to select the strongest three-year-old horse in Japan.
+Deep Sky was then entered in Tokyo Yūshun and subsequently won the race.

-In June 2008, Deep Sky won the prestigious Japanese Derby.